U.S. Tribal Stewardship & Guardians

 Tribal stewards are trained experts who care for the land on behalf of their Nations.
 They conduct research on climate impacts and co-manage protected areas.
 They also support language and culture programs.
 Indigenous and western science complement one another in their work.

-They help inform Tribal Nations’ land relationship planning on traditional territories—an essential dynamic of sovereignty.
+They help inform Tribal Nations’ land use planning on traditional territories—an essential dynamic of sovereignty.
 Their work also creates opportunities for government-to-government relations with state and federal agencies.

 Some Tribal Nations use “Guardians” to describe the inherent right to steward traditional lands and waters.
 Other Tribal Nations use different words to describe this work, including in their languages.
 Each Nation determines for themselves what words they want to reflect their stewardship initiatives.